 Interesting, quick-playing game in which players must build palaces.
 The quest to construct in sequential levels for maximum efficiency reminds me of Lost Cities while the auctions remind me of several of the designer's other games.
 Despite some people's legitimate complaints about originality, I found the game light, quick, tense and, most importantly, fun.

 Brilliant but fiddly heavy Euro game.
-There are a lot of moving parts and teaching the rules takes a while and each turn can bog down with analysis.
-That said the gameplay seems to offer depth as well as cleverness and complex interactions but first impressions make me confident that it will deliver.
+There are a lot of moving parts, teaching the rules takes a while and each turn can bog down with analysis.
+That said the gameplay seems to offer depth as well as cleverness and complex interactions.
 I like the strong integration of theme (for a game of its genre) into the game here.
 Some of the investor bonus cards seem a little overpowered from my limited play.

 Very fun cooperative game with interesting mechanisms for progressing the spread of the disease around the world.
 The players get to experience quite a bit of delicious gaming tension as there always seem to be too many critical situations to handle at any given time.
 This one could fade with repeated play but I found the game challenging and engaging throughout.